huntzhan/MyGoogleDict/README.md

 ##Depandancy and Resoureces

 ###docopt
-[docopt](https://github.com/docopt/docopt) is adopt for parsing the command arguments and showing the command line interface.
+[docopt](https://github.com/docopt/docopt) is adopt for parsing the command arguments.

 ###goslate
 [goslate](http://pythonhosted.org/goslate/) handles the communication with google translation server.

 ##Bussiness
 The bussiness logic is quite simple.
-As MyGoogleDict is a command line program, the bussiness logic is determined by the arguments and options entered by user.
+As MyGoogleDict is a command line program, the bussiness logic is roughly determined by the arguments and options entered by user.

 Here is the avaliable inputs: